CHASING TIME: Life Lessons The WWII Generation Taught A Millennial In Her Quest To Catch Them In Their Last Living Years BEFORE IT WAS TOO LATE

 It is precisely true.
 Over and over, as I talked to people from the WWII generation, it was as if I was brought back in time.
 I was able to traverse back in time because people told their stories to me.
 Their stories transported me to a place and time years before I ever existed.
 Through someone’s story, I traveled through time.
 My oral history project with the WWII generation was the best way to learn about WWII and not only did I learn about the Second World War, but I learned even more about life in the process of people telling me their stories from years that World War Two raged throughout the world.

 What is it like to go back in time?
 Seventy to one hundred years ago is about as far back as we can go where people can remember and they are still around to tell their stories.
 That was my quest: to speak with the WWII generation before they passed away.
-For over nine years, this mission took over my life.
+For over ten years, this mission took over my life.
 It is difficult to put into words how all-encompassing it became.
 I felt like I was Chasing Time …. and what a journey it was.

 Holocaust survivors, liberators of concentration camps, POWs, Italian refugees fleeing the Adriatic coast after the war, U.S. veterans from the Navy, Army, and Air force, people who experienced the war in different countries and various places, and a myriad of diverse elderly people shared their stories from back in the day with me.
 I hope that as you read these stories, you too will get to go back in time as you lose yourself in these awe-inspiring stories.